 Significant problems arise when the time stamp on a surveillance video is deemed to be inaccurate.
 For example, let's say that a video shows an employee slipping into a certain area of a building and that items were stolen from that area at a specific time of day.
 Odds are that the suspect's attorney will dig deeply to ensure that the time stamp on the video is accurate.
 If the system in question isn't actually running on accurate time, the suspect could get off on a technicality.

-A vast array of free time servers are readily available via the Internet.
+A vast array of free public NTP servers are readily available via the Internet.
 However, free sources of time are not traceable or guaranteed, and you must have an open port in your firewall to use such servers.
 They also require a continuous connection to the Internet, which poses a problem for closed security systems.
 For these applications, relying on a time source from outside the network is bad practice in general.

 Stratum 1 NTP Servers